 Cruise and play Golf in France

-Why not combine a visit to the Ryder Cup with a luxurious hotel barge cruise or an enjoyable self-drive boating cruise?
+Which is your favourite?
+Why not combine your love of golf with a luxurious hotel barge cruise or an enjoyable self-drive boating cruise?

 Charter a cruise for 8 aboard Rosa and play in the south-west of France